matrix-org/trafficlight/README.md

 Register a new client with the server.
 Provide data about the client so the server can allocate to tests efficiently.

+NB: at present this may block for an extended period as servers and the test model are created.
+This should be moved to a background/worker task, but has not yet been done.

 `/client/<uuid>/poll`

 Poll is used by clients to retrieve the next action.
 It's just some JSON.